Popular Roofing Systems

 Built up roof membranes, referred to by the acronym BUR, have been in use in the U.S. for more than 100 years.
 These roof systems are commonly referred to as “tar and gravel” roofs.
 BUR systems generally are composed of alternating layers of bitumen and reinforcing fabrics that create a finished membrane.
 The number of plies in a cross section is the number of plies on a roof: The term “four plies” denotes a four ply roof membrane construction.
 Sometimes, a base sheet, used as the bottommost ply, is mechanically fastened.
 Built up roofs generally are considered to be fully adhered if applied directly to roof decks or insulation.

-Roofing Contractors based about of Auburn, GA specializing in nearly all types of roofing installations!
+Roofing Contractors based about of Monroe, GA specializing in nearly all types of roofing installations!
 Established in the mid 2000s, we have completed hundreds of roofing systems to provide ultimate customer satisfaction.

 Give us a call and have us come out to your property to inspect your roof to be able to tell you things like the cost of replacement, how many years you have left on your roof, and what you can do to extend the life of your current roof.